pukkaone/pukkaone.github.io/_posts/2011-01-03-jsp-cross-site-scripting-elresolver.md

 {% endhighlight %}

 After getting the value from the chain, if the value is a String, then the custom ELResolver escapes the String value.
+One of the resolvers in the chain very likely set the `propertyResolved` property of the `ELContext` to `true`.
+Because this property set to `true`, processing of the chain stops after returning from the custom ELResolver.